I am one of those who clamour for more media coverage on local football.

 - With the spotlights constantly hogging towards their run-up against Croatia, England (yes, aren't they being "another" national team of Singapore?) failed to make the cut to Euro2008.

-Back then, we saw the emerging of the "Dream Team" after we were relegated to the lower tier of M-League.
+Back then, we saw the emergence of the "Dream Team" after we were relegated to the lower tier of M-League.

 It was a welcome antidote to disillusioned fans then as Singapore football was declared "dead" after the team were condemned to Division Two of the Malaysian League.

-Details of the time-table of the team's training sessions were also made known hence it wasn't surprise that training sessions at the old Jalan Besar Stadium attracted a sizable crowds included young girls trying their best to grab the attention of their idol Abbas Saad (pictured below).
+Details of the time-table of the team's training sessions were also made known hence it wasn't a surprise that training sessions at the old Jalan Besar Stadium attracted a sizable crowd including young girls trying their best to grab the attention of their idol Abbas Saad (pictured below).

-So back to today, we seen the plight of England, are we all being reminded of the similarities happened in 1993?
+So back to today, we have seen the plight of England, are we all being reminded of the similarities that happened in 1993?

 And rewind a bit, two years ago...
 Before the start of the SEA Games in the Philippines.
 2005's national U23 side was claimed to be the best bet to end the gold drought.